jovadker/gemma3-4b-it-acagpuserverless/DEPLOYMENT.md

 ### Cold starts are slow

 The model is loaded at startup in [app.py](app.py).
 Keep `minReplicas` at 1 if you need consistent latency.

+If you scale above 1 replica, be aware each replica needs time to download/load model weights and warm up.

 ## References